pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 since defaults supplied by upcasting, or other differences introduced by versioning events, might not exist in the snapshot, and that might matter.

+Since domain entity classes are also ``Upcastable`` classes, so it is possible to override the ``__upcast__()`` method on the entity class.
+It will be called when reconstructing an entity from a snapshot.
+The body of this implementation needs to manipulate state of the snapshot to conform with the state that would be obtained by reconstructing using the upgraded event versions.
+This can help in simple cases, but there may cases where the correct state cannot be obtained in this way.

+Another option is to delete snapshots created by a previous version of the class.
+Suddenly stopping use of old snapshots, and so replaying all the stored events, would briefly degrade performance to the extent it was improved by using snapshots.

 Domain entities
 ===============